SECURITY BREACHES, SECURITY NEWS, SECURITY RESEARCH, TUTORIAL |

 Historical DNS Records

+A common method is using historical DNS records to identify the real IP address.
 Historical DNS records may show the original IP address before the firewall service was implemented.
+Tools such as DNSDumpster can reveal previous A records before the WAF was deployed.

-TLS / SSL searches against Certificate Transparency Datasets may also find real hostnames associated with the sites actual IP address if they can matched.
+TLS/SSL searches against Certificate Transparency Datasets may also find real hostnames associated with the sites actual IP address if they can matched.

-Passive Joomla Security Scan
+Joomla Security Scan - Hacker Target

 Hacker Target hosts a free and simple to use passive Joomla scan.
 Discover vulnerabilities, web server details, configuration errors, identify template, and test for directory indexing and others.